BritishGeologicalSurvey/tactool/docs/instructions.md

 _Note: Upon export, the `sample_name` and `id` columns will be concatenated into a single column labelled `Name`, using the character pattern `_#` to join them._

+A guide for importing the resulting CSV into the ESI laser control software can be found [here](docs/ESI-import-TACtool-instructions.md).

 ### Import and Recoordinate SEM CSV

 _Import and recoordinate a given SEM CSV file, using the current reference points in TACtool._